dbt-labs/docs.getdbt.com/website/docs/docs/develop/develop-in-the-cloud.md

 ---
-title: "Use the Cloud IDE"
+title: "Develop in the Cloud"
-id: develop-in-ide
+id: develop-in-the-cloud
 description: "Develop, test, run, and build in the Cloud IDE."
-sidebar_label: "Use the Cloud IDE"
+sidebar_label: Develop in the Cloud"
 ---